 Welcome to the Department of Child and Family Development in SDSU's College of Education!
 We are happy you have transferred to our campus and our department, and we're here to help you toward earning your degree and achieving professional success.
 Please read the information below to help you become acquainted with important services and information.

 We highly recommend that all transfer students attend a 1-day orientation offered during the summer and winter.
 These orientations include an advising session which is helpful to our transfer students.
 Information on the orientations will be sent to students.

 New transfer students may visit the SDSU Undergraduate Academic Advising Center for assistance with General Education (G.E.) requirements.
 The center is located in the Student Services West Building (map), room 1551 (619-594-6668).
 New transfer students may begin using the Academic Advising Center the first business day after the last transfer orientation.

 Transfer students may get help regarding the Child Development major from Alison Sternal ([email protected]), Community College Outreach & Undergraduate Advisor.
-She is located in the Office of Student Services (OSS), 2nd floor of the Education and Business Administration Building, EBA 259 (map) .
+She is located in the Office for Student Success (OSS), 2nd floor of the Education and Business Administration Building, EBA 259 (map) .
 Alison sees students on a walk-in basis.
 Her office hours are posted on the OSS walk-in advising page.

 Preparation for the Major

 All students must complete a series of “Preparation for the Major” classes and earn at least a C in each class.
 Once this is done, students will move from the “pre-major” to the “major” and may begin taking upper division CFD classes.
 Many transfer students come to SDSU with these classes completed.
 If so, please visit Pamela Gardner prior to registration and she will complete the paperwork to move students from the “pre-major” to the “major.”
 Make sure to bring a copy of your Degree Audit Report to the meeting (available at the SDSU Undergraduate Academic Advising Center).